 Psalm 119 comes as something of a surprise to anyone reading through the Psalter, because of both its vast length and single-minded focus on Torah.
 Immediately following this remarkable psalm are fifteen psalms, which in different ways are also rather unusual.
-Psalms 120-134 are known as the Psalms of Ascents because they all have the same heading, literally ‘song of the steps’.
+Psalms 120–134 are known as the Psalms of Ascents because they all have the same heading, literally ‘song of the steps’.
 No other psalms have this heading.
-So we have here a deliberate collection of psalms (see the earlier post on mesostructure).
-It’s not just the common heading that unites these psalms as we shall see below.
+So, we have here a deliberate collection of psalms (see the earlier post on mesostructure).
+It is not just the common heading that unites these psalms as we shall see below.

 Various traditions surround the origin and function of these psalms.
-They are often connected said to be connected with pilgrimage.
-In particular the first three of these psalms, read as a sequence support this idea.
+They are often said to be connected with pilgrimage.
+The first three of these psalms, when read as a sequence support this idea.
 Psalm 120 might reflect the hostility faced by someone starting out on a pilgrimage as they temporary leave the everyday realities of life in their community.
-Psalm 121 uses language which resonates with a journey and psalm 122 clearly articulates the joy of arriving in Jerusalem.
+Psalm 121 uses language which resonates with a journey and Psalm 122 clearly articulates the joy of arriving in Jerusalem.
 These psalms are also linked by some interpreters with the steps leading up to the inner court of the temple: there being 15 songs of the steps to match these 15 steps.
 Whether these psalms were used in the autumn pilgrimage festival as is proposed by some remains inconclusive.
 That these psalms are intentionally placed together is more clearly demonstrable.

-Their unity does not come from their common genre (or Gattungen), although more than half mention Zion (psalms 122, 125, 126, 128, 129, 132, 133 and 134) and several could be identified as Songs of Zion.
+Their unity does not come from their common genre (or Gattungen), although more than half mention Zion (Psalms 122, 125, 126, 128, 129, 132, 133 and 134) and several could be identified as Songs of Zion.
 Their type is varied and includes Laments (psalms 120, 123, 126, 129 and 130) and Songs of Trust (psalms 121, 125 and 131).
 There are elements of wisdom too (in psalms 127, 128 and 133).
 Psalm 132 stands out as a Royal Psalm.
 When they are read sequentially their ordering often seems naturally developmental, for example, in how the lament of 120 develops into trust in 121 and is followed by the joy and celebration of 122.

-So what unites these psalms other than their common heading?
+So, what unites these psalms other than their common heading?
 Goulder (1998) helpfully builds on the work of other scholars and singles out four features that mark out these psalms (except 132 which we’ll return too below):

 1. They are short psalms